-Source: MAG Travel Demand Model (TR #1967) Shaded rows represent intersection selected for CO modeling
+Source: WSP, 2019 from MAG Travel Demand Model (TR #1967).
+Shaded rows represent intersection selected for CO modeling

 The intersections to be modeled were determined using the EPA guidance.
 The intersections with the highest volumes and longest delays were identified for the 2040 Build Alternative.
 The top three intersections ranked by volume are as follows: